 3. Customer Actions helps you dive deep into how users interact with your listing when they find it — actions are divided into several types:

-- website clicks: monitor the number of times your or your client's site was clicked on;
+- Website clicks: Track the number of clicks to your website or your client's website;

-- requests for directions: keep track of how many times clients asked Google Maps for directions to your address;
+- Requests for directions: Track how many times clients have asked Google Maps for directions to your address;

-5. Calls provide you with insights into when users call your business, with a breakdown by day of the week and hour.
+5. Calls gives you an idea of when users are calling your company, broken down by day of the week and hour.

-All of this data can be shown for any custom time period available and summed up for several locations (unlimited).
+All of this data can be displayed for any available configurable time period and can be aggregated across multiple locations (unlimited).

-How to Build Your Own Google My Business Performance Report
+How to Build Your Own Google My Business Report

 Step 1.
-To report your local SEO results, go to My Reports and let the template organize your data.
+To report your local SEO results, go to My Reports and choose the GMB report template.
 Then, connect your Google My Business account.

 Step 3.
 Now you can simply drag and drop any GMB widget to add it to your report.
-Once you’ve dragged the widget into your PDF, you will need to choose the Google Account, property and report that you want to add.
+Once you’ve dragged the widget into your PDF, you will need to select the Google Account, property, and report that you want to add.

-Combine the Google My Business widgets with data from Google Analytics and Google Search Console to provide a complete picture of a website's visibility on Google.
+Combine Google My Business widgets with data from Google Analytics and Google Search Console to provide a complete picture of website visibility on Google.

 Step 4.
 Once you’ve added all the necessary widgets to your report, you can save, send it, or schedule an automatic email delivery.

-If you have any ideas on how to make this integration better or suggestions for adding any other data sources that may be beneficial for your reporting, please send your feedback to email@example.com.
+If you have ideas on how to improve this integration, or suggestions for adding any other data sources that might be useful for your reporting, please send your feedback to email@example.com.